 I’ll do this reading for myself.
 I felt some anxiety when I woke up this morning.
 I want to explore this, so I’ll use the one card spread to answer the question of what this is about.

 I’ve pulled the six of swords.
+If you need help interpreting this card, check out this guide on the Minor Arcana.
 I’m drawn to the turbulent water more than usual, probably because I’m keeping the anxiety in mind.
 But the boat is traveling toward the calmer water.

 There’s a family in the boat, and it strongly resonates with me that I feel like I’m often doing all the work carrying the family forward.

 This is certainly the source of my anxiety, but I also understand the calmer water ahead.

 It isn’t the case that I’m actually doing all the work.

 I should let go of this feeling and travel forward into the calmer water.
 My anxiety will decrease by letting go of what’s passed.